JakobST1n/textgraph/README.md

 It was written because I sometimes have the need to watch some state in a sql table for a short while.

+The documentation is in the manual file `tg.1`.